zytedata/zyte-parsers/docs/intro.rst

 ``zyte-parsers`` provides functions that extract specific data from HTML elements.
 The input element can be an instance of either :class:`parsel.selector.Selector` or :class:`lxml.html.HtmlElement`.
-Some functions also support passing a string as input.
+Some functions can also take a string with text (e.g. extracted from HTML or JSON) as input.

 .. autoclass:: zyte_parsers.SelectorOrElement